digital assets • market infrastructure • stablecoins • tokenization

 Oct 2021 – Oct 2023 · Istanbul

-• Spearheaded the national launch of Stablex, a crypto trading platform backed by Akbank.
+• Led the national go-to-market launch of Stablex, helping position the platform as a trust-driven, regulation-aligned crypto exchange backed by Akbank.

-• Managed multi-million USD marketing budgets and led a 12-person cross-functional team.
+• Managed multi-million USD annual budgets and led a 12-person cross-functional marketing and growth team across in-house and agency functions.

-• Planned and executed product and growth initiatives for a SaaS-like crypto trading experience serving retail and institutional segments.
+• Built market-facing GTM frameworks for a SaaS-like crypto trading platform serving both retail and institutional users.

 BtcTurk | PRO